effofxprime/mainnet/upgrade_instructions/upgrade_v1.2.0.md

 git checkout v1.2.0
 ```

+#### Existing repo

+Skip this step if you just got a Fresh Clone of the repo.

 If you already have a cloned folder, update it and pull the version to upgrade to.
 Change `CLONED_REPO_DIR` to the appropriate directory.

 ```bash